AGTTeam/OokamiData/README.md

 The COMMON section at the beginning contains some system lines that are repeated a lot of times in different files, including character names.
 ## dat_input.txt
 Miscellaneous text used for item descriptions, rumors, etc.
-The text for the "goods.dat" file is automatically wordwrapped.
+The text in the "goods.dat" and "gossip.dat" files is automatically wordwrapped.
 ## bin_input.txt
 System text.
 Control codes are specified as `<XX>` or `UNK(XXXX)`, they should usually be kept.